 Whistleblowing refers to workers passing on information about malpractice or misdeeds, which they have received in their jobs, to their employer or some kind of regulatory authority.

 As an employee, you're protected under the law if you reveal to those in positions of authority suspected malpractice at work.
 If you're self employed, for instance as an independent consultant, you may not be protected depending on your relationship with whomever or whatever you're reporting on.
-Find out about the types of disclosure you can make, who to make them to and what to do if you suffer because of whistleblowing.

 The law that protects whistleblowers is ultimately based on considerations of public interest rather than concern for the whistleblower – people are can speak out if they find malpractice in an organisation knowing they're protected from losing their job and/or being victimised.
 This protection encourages them to report where they might have hesitated in the interests of self preservation.
 Whistleblowing is more formally known as 'making a disclosure in the public interest'.